promanenko/gigaspaces-sbp-jekyll/moving-into-production-checklist.markdown

 -XX:PermSize=512m -XX:MaxPermSize=512m
 {% endhighlight %}

-{% exclamation %} GigaSpaces is a Java-based product. .Net and C++ applications using GigaSpaces should also be aware the usage of the JVM libraries as part of the .Net and C++ client libraries.
+{% exclamation %} GigaSpaces XAP is a Java-based product. .Net and C++ applications using XAP should also be aware the usage of the JVM libraries as part of the .Net and C++ client libraries.

 See the [Tuning Java Virtual Machines]({%latestadmurl%}/tuning-java-virtual-machines.html) section and the [Java SE 6 HotSpot Virtual Machine Garbage Collection Tuning](http://java.sun.com/javase/technologies/hotspot/gc/gc_tuning_6.html) for detailed JVM tuning recommendations.